joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/stacks-and-queues/lesson-notes/README.md

 ## Lab: Accumulate Points on Codewars

 There are several problems you should work through to gain a thorough understanding of Stacks and Queues.
-You can find the problems linked here on the [Fellow Tracker](https://codewars-tracker-fe.herokuapp.com) under you name card.
+You can find the Codewars problems linked here on the [Fellow Tracker](https://codewars-tracker-fe.herokuapp.com) under you name card.

 From Codewars for Stacks: